-In particular, we are excited about studying
+In particular, we study

 - charged colloidal and ionic particles, ionic fluids, and the build of electric double layers (EDLs), exemplary shown in Figure 1,